 2015-2018 Bradley Jordan completed his research MA with high distinction in Classics and Archaeology in 2014 after First Class Honours at the University of Melbourne and a BA at the University of Western Australia in 2011.
 At Oxford, supported by Clarendon and James Fairfax Oxford Australia Scholarships, Bradley completed his DPhil in Ancient History at Merton, focusing on the origin and development of Roman provincial institutions in Asia and exploring how Roman power developed in dialogue with existing local practice.
-He is currently a Postdoctoral researcher at the University of Cologne.
+He is currently a Postdoctoral Fellow at the British Institute at Ankara, where he is writing his first book on Roman imperialism and local agency in the late Republican provinces. .

-"I have presented my research at several conferences across Europe, the USA and UK.
-Outside of research, I again represented the Oxford University Australian Rules Football team in a successful season and I served as Secretary of the Oxford University Australia and New Zealand Society.
+"I presented my research at several conferences in Europe, the USA and UK.
+Outside of research, I again represented the Oxford University Australian Rules Football team in a successful season and served as Secretary of the Oxford University Australia and New Zealand Society.
 Once again, I would like to extend my thanks to the fund for providing me with the opportunity to experience and research in Oxford."